elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

 "helloworld"
 ```

-Sets, maps and other dictionaries can also be given to the `:into` option.
+Sets, maps, and other dictionaries can also be given to the `:into` option.
 In general, `:into` accepts any structure that implements the `Collectable` protocol.

 A common use case of `:into` can be transforming values in a map, without touching the keys: